nellshamrell/reproducible_build_basic_exp/README.md

 Simplified experiment based on https://github.com/kpcyrd/i-probably-didnt-backdoor-this, attempts to adapt it to Windows from demonstration purposes.

-NOTE - this does not currently work, possible due to bugs in reproducible builds on Windows or how this build environment is set up.
+NOTE - this does not currently work, likely due to [this open issue](https://github.com/rust-lang/rust/issues/88982)

 ## Run build